aanghelidi/blog/content/_index.md

 I currently work as a Machine Learning engineer in the aerospace industry.
 My goal is to build robust and efficient machine learning systems into production.

-I like to apply engineering best practices (especially testing) and I am always eager to learn new subjects.
+I like to apply softwar engineering best practices (especially testing) and I am always eager to learn new subjects.

 ---